blendogames/blendogames/README.md

 ## Hi there 👋
 Hi I'm Brendon Chung.
-I am the founder of [Blendo Games](https://blendogames.com) and do art, design, and programming.
+I am the founder of [Blendo Games](https://blendogames.com) and I do art, design, and programming.

 ## What's this github?
 - This github has source code for some of my games.